-4 Multi-cover Games
+5 Multi-cover Games

-Theorem 3 and Theorems 5, 6 can easily be extended to the case of multi-cover.
+Theorem 2 and Theorem 4 can easily be extended to the case of multi-cover.
 However, when it comes to computing payments, there is a problem: in the multi-cover case, an element can lie in different ways, and it may not be of its best interest if it achieves the maximum utility in the first bid (or the last bid).
 In that case, how can we compute payments efficiently?

 In this section we study the multi-cover games.
 To overcome the computational complexity of computing payments, we need to instead use a different greedy algorithm to compute the outcome of the game.
-This algorithm is the same as Algorithm 3 of [14].
-For the completeness of our presentation, we include it (with minor notational changes) as Algorithm 5 here.
+This algorithm is the same as Algorithm 3 of [1].
+For the completeness of our presentation, we include the algorithm (with minor notational changes, and listed as Algorithm 5) in Appendix Section A.

-In [14] it is shown that this mechanism produces an outcome with a total cost no more than $\ln d{\max}$ times the total cost of an optimal outcome.
-In the following we show that the outcome is also approximately efficient with respect to the total valuation of the assigned (covered) bids.
+In [1] it is shown that this mechanism produces an outcome with a total cost no more than $\ln d{\rm max}$ times the total cost of an optimal outcome.
+In the following we show that the outcome is also approximately efficient with respect to the total valuation of the assigned (covered) bids (see Appendix Section B for the proof).

-Theorem 7 Algorithm 5 (Algorithm 3 of [14]) defines a budget-balanced and strategyproof mechanism.
+Theorem 5.
+Algorithm 5 (Algorithm 3 of [1]) defines a budget-balanced and strategyproof mechanism.
 Further, it is $\frac{1}{d{\max}H{d{\max}}}$ -efficient, if all sets are individually affordable initially.